Connor McDavid's 20-game point streak: The greatest player of his generation is peaking

 Connor McDavid skating with the puck during his historic point streak

 The assist was almost routine for Connor McDavid.
 A zone entry at full speed, a quick look to find Zach Hyman cutting to the net, and a pass that arrived precisely where Hyman’s stick was going to be.
 The goal gave Edmonton a 2-1 lead against Nashville, and it extended McDavid’s point streak to 20 games.
 The Oilers eventually lost 4-3 in overtime to Roman Josi’s winner, but the individual accomplishment stands apart from the team result.
 Twenty consecutive games with at least one point.
-Thirty-six points over that span.
+Thirty-six points over that span, per NHL.com records.
 Numbers that echo an era when Wayne Gretzky made the impossible seem routine.

 McDavid added a second assist later in the game, threading a pass through two defenders to set up Leon Draisaitl in the slot.
 The chemistry between those two players has been well documented over the years, but it seems to be reaching new heights this season.
 During the streak, McDavid and Draisaitl have combined for 67 points, creating offense at a rate that makes them the most dangerous duo in hockey.